focusaurus/peterlyons.com/app/pages/code_conventions.md

 Oh God, it's a mess out there, folks.
 I haven't had time to write my conventions up yet, and most of the existing ones I either have mixed feelings about or think they are just outright bonkers.

 Prefer double quotes for most strings.
-This is mostly unconventional as I ususally see single quotes preferred, however, my reasoning is as follows.
+This is mostly unconventional as I usually see single quotes preferred, however, my reasoning is as follows.

 JSON requires double quotes.
 This makes for less pain converting between JSON and JavaScript.
 This is important to me.